wlhee/cloud-run-mcp/README.md

 - `list-services`: Lists Cloud Run services in a given project and region.
 - `get-service`: Gets details for a specific Cloud Run service.
 - `get-service-log`: Gets Logs and Error Messages for a specific Cloud Run service.
+- `run_python_code`: Runs Python code in a sandboxed environment and returns the output.
-- `deploy-local-files`\*: Deploys files from the local file system to a Google Cloud Run service.
+- `deploy-local-files`*: Deploys files from the local file system to a Google Cloud Run service.
-- `deploy-local-folder`\*: Deploys a local folder to a Google Cloud Run service.
+- `deploy-local-folder`*: Deploys a local folder to a Google Cloud Run service.
-- `list-projects`\*: Lists available GCP projects.
+- `list-projects`*: Lists available GCP projects.
-- `create-project`\*: Creates a new GCP project and attach it to the first available billing account.
+- `create-project`*: Creates a new GCP project and attach it to the first available billing account.
 A project ID can be optionally specified.

 _\* only available when running locally_